llobato/docs/docs/other/install-gwms-frontend.md

 The complete validation of the frontend is the submission of actual jobs.
-However, there are a few things that can be checked prior to submitting user jobs to Condor.
+However, there are a few things that can be checked prior to submitting user jobs to HTCondor.

 ## Verifying Services Are Running

-There are a few things that can be checked prior to submitting user jobs to Condor.
+There are a few things that can be checked prior to submitting user jobs to HTCondor.

-1. Verify all Condor daemons are started.
+1. Verify all HTCondor daemons are started.

         :::file
         user@host $ condor_config_val -verbose DAEMON_LIST